CARC 200 Active

 Cause Frequency

-Premium non-payment by patient or employer The patient or their employer failed to pay insurance premiums, causing coverage to lapse before or during the service period Most Common
+Patient's insurance coverage lapsed due to non-payment of premiums The patient failed to pay insurance premiums on time, causing the coverage to lapse before the date of service Most Common

 How to Resolve